What is Neurosim?

 Walk-through: Step-by-step guides for setting up simulations in Neurosim.

-Tutorial Exercises and Demonstrations: A more extensive set of programmed activities covering :
+Tutorial Exercises and Demonstrations: An extensive set of classroom activities covering :

 - The passive properties of neurons